 At the federal level, you qualify for Medicare Supplement Insurance in Missouri once you enroll in Original Medicare and are at least 65 years old.
 Most states, including Missouri, also require Medigap insurers to offer plans to beneficiaries who qualify for Medicare due to a disability and are not yet 65 years old.

 Missouri is also one of the few states to limit how much insurers can charge under-65 beneficiaries for a Medigap policy.
-The Missouri Code of State Regulations requires Medigap insurers to charge younger enrollees premiums that equal the "weighted average" of what their over-65 counterparts pay.
+Learn more about your insurance rights from the Missouri Department of Insurance Seniors page.

 Medicare Supplement coverage varies according to the plan you choose, although every Medigap plan pays the Medicare Part A coinsurance and gives you an additional 365 lifetime reserve days as a hospital inpatient.